mastash3ff/Alexa-MTGLifeCounter/README.md

 #Alexa- Life Counter for MTG
 Alexa application that keeps track of life totals in Magic: The Gathering.
 By default, players start with life totals of 20.
 Some example usages can be found below.

+## Short Description
+Alexa application that keeps track of life totals for Magic:  The Gathering(c) trading card game.

+## Long Description
+Alexa application that keeps track of life totals for Magic:  The Gathering(c) trading card game.
+Each player is started with 20 life when initiating this application.
+You can give it voice commands to add/subtract life totals from each player.
+Other voice commands are supported such as adding players and resetting the game.
+See examples for some voice command usages.

 ## Contributing & Getting a 'free' T-Shirt
-See following link on how to get a tshirt https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/alexa-developer-skill-promotion
+See following link on how to get a t-shirt https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/alexa-developer-skill-promotion

 How to contribute
 - See issues (easy documentation stuff to fix)